 Macdonald put together the design of Sleepy Hollow and testament to his trusting relationship with Raynor, he left the Princeton gradate to put the course together.
 The course opened for play in 1911.

-Other notable mentions: Camargo, Country Club of Fairfield, Fox Chapel, Mountain Lake, Shoreacres, Southampton, Yale, Yeamans Hall
+Other notable mentions: Camargo, Country Club of Fairfield, Fox Chapel, Mid Ocean Club, Mountain Lake, Shoreacres, Southampton, The Creek, Yale, Yeamans Hall

 Don’t forget to follow Golf Monthly on Facebook, Twitter and Instagram for more golf content.